Devanti 900mm Rangehood Manual

 Choosing the Right Speed Setting

-Ideal for simmering, keeping warm, or light cooking with minimal smoke production
+Ideal for simmering, keeping warm, or light cooking with minimal smoke production.

-Perfect for everyday cooking, stir-frying, and most general kitchen ventilation needs
+Perfect for everyday cooking, stir-frying, and most general kitchen ventilation needs.

-Use for heavy cooking, grilling, or when dealing with significant smoke and steam
+Use for heavy cooking, grilling, or when dealing with significant smoke and steam.

-Maintenance & Cleaning
+Maintenance & Cleaning Schedule

-Aluminium Grease Filters
+Aluminium Grease Filters — Every 2 Months

 LED Light Replacement

-- Disconnect power at the wall outlet or circuit breaker
+- 1Disconnect power at the wall outlet or circuit breaker.

-- Remove the metal grease filters to access the light modules
+- 2Remove the metal grease filters to access the light modules.

-- Carefully pry the LED module from its fitting (may require firm pressure)
+- 3Carefully lever the LED module from its fitting — this may require firm pressure.

-- Disconnect the electrical connector
+- 4Disconnect the electrical connector.

-- Install new LED module (1.5W specifications) and reconnect
+- 5Install the new LED module (1.5W specification) and reconnect the connector.

-External Cleaning
+External Cleaning — Weekly

 Troubleshooting Common Issues